Dozens of Mission District Stores Shutter on A Day Without Immigrants

 It is unclear if these stores will also heed the call for a nationwide general strike on Friday to protest the Trump Administration.

-The highest concentration of closed stores was up and down 24th Street where shops as different as Mission Skate Shop and Papalote Mexican Grill kept the lights off.
-Closings on Mission Street were spottier and along trendy Valencia Street most places remained open, but some made clear their support for employees who opted to stay home and others offered to turnover their profits for the day to organizations that helped immigrants.
+The highest concentration of closed stores was up and down 24th Street, where shops as different as Mission Skate Shop and Papalote kept the lights off.
+Closings on Mission Street were spottier – although significant.
+One reader said that she “took a quick swing down Mission from 22nd to 26th and found more than 35 businesses closed.”
+Along trendy Valencia Street most places remained open, but some made clear their support for employees who opted to stay home and others offered to turnover their profits for the day to organizations that helped immigrants.

 City officials highlighted the importance of immigrants to the local economy, noting that foreign-born residents generate $210 billion of economic activity in the Bay Area and $60 billion in San Francisco where 35 percent of the residents are immigrants.